-Front Lines: Political Plays by American Women

 THE CONTEST was directed by Jerry Zaks for Philadelphia’s Annenberg Center, and was published in 2000.
 It received the National Foundation for Jewish Culture Award.

-Other work includes: THE COAL DIAMOND ( “The Best Short Play” Anthology; NOTHING IMMEDIATE (OOBA Festival Winner); RAILING IT UPTOWN; SUNDAY GO TO MEETIN'; PEARLS ON THE MOON(Stamford Theatre Works).
+Other work includes: THE COAL DIAMOND ( “The Best Short Play” Anthology; NOTHING IMMEDIATE (OOBA Festival Winner); RAILING IT UPTOWN; SUNDAY GO TO MEETIN'.
 Ms. Lauro’s novel, THE EDGE, published here and in Great Britain, was a Literary Guild Choice.

 Major Fellowships: The Guggenheim, 3 NEA’s , NY Foundation for the Arts.